Houthi takeover in Yemen: Government forced from power

-On 18 January 2015, the Houthis abducted Ahmad Awad bin Mubarak, the president's chief of staff, in a dispute over a proposed new constitution for the country.
-The group rejected the draft of the constitution, which was made public the same day and proposed to split Yemen up into six federal regions while imposing presidential term limits, creating a bicameral legislature, and banning political parties based on religious or ethnic affiliation.
-Instead, they expressed a desire for Yemen to be partitioned into two federal regions, one in the north and the other in the south.
+On 18 January 2015, the Houthis kidnapped Ahmad Awad bin Mubarak, the president's chief of staff, in a dispute over changes proposed in a new constitution.
+The group rejected the proposed draft of the constitution, which internally organized Yemen into six federal regions, while imposing presidential term limits, creating a bicameral legislature, and banning political parties based on religious or ethnic affiliation.
+Instead, they expressed a desire for Yemen to be partitioned into two federal regions.

 On 19 January, Houthi gunmen surrounded the prime minister's residence in Sana'a.
 Fierce clashes between the rebels and the Presidential Guard erupted earlier in the day in which at least eight people were killed before a truce was agreed.
 A Houthi activist, Hussain Albukhaiti, said the group had been "provoked" into Monday's fighting after two of their positions were attacked.
 The Houthis also seized Yemen TV and the Saba News Agency headquarters.
 They accused Hadi of reneging on his promises regarding the draft constitution and arming al Qaeda, while government officials described the Houthi actions as a "move toward a coup".

 On 20 January, forces loyal to the Houthis attacked the president's residence and swept into the presidential palace.
 President Hadi was inside the residence as it came under "heavy shelling" for a half-hour, but he was unharmed and protected by guards, according to Information Minister Nadia Al-Sakkaf.
 Presidential guards surrendered the residence after being assured that Hadi could safely evacuate.
 Two guards were reportedly killed in the assault.
 The rebels roamed the streets of Sana'a on foot and in pickup trucks mounted with anti-aircraft guns, manned checkpoints across the city and near the prime minister's residence, and fortified their presence around other key buildings, including intelligence headquarters.
 The U.N.
 Security Council called an emergency meeting about the unfolding events.
 United Nations Secretary-General Ban Ki-moon expressed concern over the "deteriorating situation" in Yemen and urged all sides to cease hostilities.
 Abdul-Malik al-Houthi, leader of the Houthi movement, gave a lengthy speech on Yemeni television demanding that Hadi move more quickly to implement political changes demanded by the Houthis.
 He also threatened an armed attack on Ma'rib, a restive town in central Yemen.
 The next day, Houthi guards took control of Hadi's residence, although a Houthi official claimed the president was free to come and go as he wished.
 Yemeni military sources said the Houthis also seized the military aviation college located close to Hadi's home, and the main missile base in Sana'a, without a fight.